Updated September 20, 2023

 - Hidden files in Linux begin with “.”
 Symbol.

-- Cat command can be used to combine files, but only test files can be combined and displayed using this command.
+- The cat command can combine files, but only test files can be mixed and displayed using this command.

-- Every file in Linux has 3 types of Users.
+- Every file in Linux has three types of Users.

-- User: it is the default type.
-A person who creates the file is assigned in a user group.
+- User: It is the default type.
+The system assigns the user group to the person who creates the file.

-- Other: any user who has not created the file or belongs to any group that is assigned to the file.
+- Other: Any user who did not create the file or does not belong to any group assigned to it can access the file.

-- Read and write permission on a directory means you can list the contents of the directory and add, remove and rename files stored in a directory.
+- Read and writing permission on a directory means you can list the directory’s contents and add, remove, and rename files stored in a directory.

-- “grep” command can be used to find strings and values in a text document.
+- The “grep” command searches for strings and values in a text document.

-- Linux can be installed on your system via the below-mentioned methods:
+- You can install Linux on your system through the following methods: